 Encapsulating the crawl space will protect against water and moisture.
+This includes sealing it with a vapor barrier and installing vent covers and airtight doors.
 Other solutions include an interior drainage system and a sump pump, or some combination of all of these solutions.

 Our skilled inspectors can provide the best options for your unique situation.
 Contact us to schedule a free, no-obligation estimate.